darsam44/Microblog/README.md

  "text": "Text of the Blog"
 }

-You can't creat new Blog with Name that already exist.
+You can't create new Blog with Name that already exist.

 <h4> To Delete Blog </h4>